 As the price of DSLRs decreases, the number of (amateur) photographer increases in same proportion.
 As many DSLRs use RAW format to save the images, default image viewers like Shotwell won’t be able to handle these images.

 This is where applications like digiKam come into the picture.
 An Open Source software, digiKam lets you handle your high-end camera images in a professional manner.
 You can view, manage, edit, enhance, organize, tag, and share photographs with digiKam.

-Another alternative to digiKam is GTKRawGallery which also focuses on handling camera images.
+Another good RAW photo editor available for Linux is RAWTherapee which also focuses on handling camera images.